 Well before the pandemic changed the way we work and live, remote work was already growing increasingly prevalent.
 Now, with fewer workers reporting to the office than ever, it seems that remote work has achieved critical mass.
 While working from the comfort of your home provides unparalleled convenience (working in pajamas?
 Yes please!) a change of scenery can boost morale and lead to an increase in productivity.
 The “coffeehouse effect” aims to describe this phenomenon, and many studies have been conducted to explain the undeniable link between productivity and working from coffee shops — or similarly popular remote work destinations.

 San Francisco has long been one of the most prevalent cities for remote work, with many Silicon Valley giants now allowing staff to work remotely forever.
-Our San Francisco home, Common City Gardens is home to one of the city’s best spots for remote work its private, fully-furnished rooftop with breathtaking views of the city.
-If 360-degree views of San Francisco don’t keep you motivated, we don’t know what will!
-City Gardens’ rooftop is just one of San Francisco’s many perfect spots for working remotely, and while it might be our favorite, here are some other gems.
+Our San Francisco home, Common Powell is home to one of the city’s best spots for remote work its private, fully-furnished rooftop.
+It’s just one of San Francisco’s many perfect spots for working remotely, and while it might be our favorite, here are some other gems.

 In City Gardens’ neighboring district, Castro, Verve Coffee’s clean and crisp space makes for a prime remote work destination.
 The modern design is uplifting, and the sunlight that cascades through Verve’s large windows makes the already accommodating space feel even larger.
 Whether you prefer to chase your coffee with more coffee, or to take a break and fuel up with some food, Verve has you covered.
 Their nitro cold brew will keep your keyboard clacking for hours on end, and their truly delicious avocado toast will power you through any and all marathon sessions.